-The Associate of Technical Studies is administered through the Office of the Dean and coordinated by the Assistant Dean and Director of Academic Affairs.
+The Associate of Technical Studies is administered through the Office of the Dean and coordinated by the Interim Associate Dean for Academic Affairs.
 Interested students must complete a formal Associate of Technical Studies application.
-Upon application, the Assistant Dean and Director of Academic Affairs makes an initial assessment of any transfer work and assists the applicant in selecting relevant areas of study.
+Upon application, the Interim Associate Dean for Academic Affairs makes an initial assessment of any transfer work and assists the applicant in selecting relevant areas of study.
 The application is then forwarded for review by the faculty most closely associated with the proposed area of study.
 Upon faculty acceptance, the application is submitted to the Associate of Technical Studies committee who, upon approval, forwards the application to the Dean of Wayne College for final approval.